Kings County Probate — What Heirs Need to Know

 Kings County local rules and procedures

-No court reporter provided.
+No court reporter provided — bring your own.
 Under Local Rule 130(D), Kings County does not normally provide official court reporters for probate proceedings.
-Parties who want a transcript must arrange and pay for their own certified court reporter — an important consideration if you anticipate a contested hearing or want a record of the proceedings for appeal purposes.
+This applies to both contested and uncontested hearings.
+Parties who want a transcript must arrange and pay for their own certified court reporter in advance of the hearing — an important consideration if you anticipate a dispute, want to preserve objections for appeal, or need a record of the court's oral findings.
+Without a reporter, the only official record of a hearing is the court's minute order, which may not capture the full detail of the proceedings.

 Kings County probate timeline